Golden Visa Greece

 Quality of life

-Calm coastal setting, beach clubs, sailing marinas, and excellent tavernas - a genuine retreat, not just a visa property.
+Calm coastal setting, beach clubs, sailing marinas, and excellent tavernas - genuine tranquility, not just a visa property.

 Step-by-step process